Blog 14: Art Options To Consider

-Go back to Blog 3: FAA Quick Overview in this blog series and review Table 1: Quick Overview to totally prepare yourself for the most helpful adventure you can take in discovering the greatest art in the world … and what you can do for yourself and your gifts.
+Go back to Blog 1: Advantages For You in this blog series and review Table 1 to totally prepare yourself for the most helpful adventure you can take in discovering the greatest art in the world … and what you can do for yourself and your gifts.

 The color choices for the Top Mat and Bottom Mat borders are limited to 8 of the same colors for each.
 Be aware that color options can change over time.

 Enjoying art for the sake of art is one approach life.
-However, many people are interested in the apearance of an art piece … and how it looks wherever it is placed.
+However, many people are interested in the appearance of an art piece … and how it looks wherever it is placed.

 For example, what are you trying to color-coordinate?
 You can find a million ideas on the internet for ways to decorate you living space with various colors, objects, and art.
 Here are just a few:

 You can find millions of helpful resources on the internet … but sometimes, if you can afford it … it may be best to ask for help from an interior decorator if you have a large or expensive project.